Violence prevention

 Develop processes and procedures

-• Develop and implement procedures forreporting all incidents of violence including recurring incidents of bullying and harassment in the workplace.
+• Develop and put in place procedures for reporting all incidents of violence.
+These should include recurring occurrences of bullying and harassment in the workplace.

-• That, if the organization chooses, the process of reporting will allow for the use of a personal advocate for either parties.
-People experiencing mental health issues often don't have the stamina to engage in this process on their own.
+• That, if the organization chooses, reporting will allow for the support of a personal advocate for either party.
+People experiencing mental health issues often don't have the stamina to engage in this process on their own

 • Develop and implement procedures for investigating, following up and recording incidents involving violence.